momaabna/QGPTAgent/README.md

 ## Commands

-QGPT Agent supports a wide range of natural language commands but commands, try to write command properly.
+QGPT Agent supports a wide range of natural language commands but, try to write command properly.

-## Chat It can be worked as chat to answer your questions
+## Chat

-For a full list of commands supported by QGPT Agent, please refer to the QGPT Agent documentation.
+It can be worked as chat to answer your questions about GIS.

 ## Limitations